Winegrowers Supplies - Flash Pasteurisers - for bottling juice, sweet cider or wine etc

 Automatic juice and water temperature control, easy to adjust via the digital display

-Wolf brand high efficiency boilers, constructed in Germany, either liquefied petroleum gas or diesel oil models.
+Wolf brand high efficiency boilers, constructed in Germany, either liquified petroleum gas or diesel oil models.

 KPA 500: Oil: 44 kWatt or Gas 41 kWatt, 450 kilos